tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ### Remaining Glue

-And finally, we can modify `main` to glue all of these functions together:
+Finally, we can modify `main` to glue all of these functions together:

 ```haskell
 main :: IO ()